l1m3r/cmd-scripts/ss4vh/README.md

 As far as I can tell nothing in this project and nothing I did to produce it violates any law or license (copyright, IP, EULA, etc.).

 And it seems to me like it would fall under "fair use" anyway because the *purposes is interoperability*(!) between Valheim and any setup with more than two speakers.
 Or to [correct](https://www.lexology.com/library/detail.aspx?g=f5b1193c-f423-4f96-bca5-03f5145ecf15) [errors](https://uk.practicallaw.thomsonreuters.com/w-030-8064?contextData=(sc.Default)&transitionType=Default&firstPage=true).

+**Provided as-is.
+Use at your own risk!
+No warranty.
+I disclaim any and all liability.**

 ---